Asadzero/retail-web-with-ai-agent-/README.md

 ## License

-MIT (or specify your preferred open source/commercial license)

 ## Contact

-For support, feature requests, or contributions, open an issue or contact `maintainer@yourdomain.com`.
+For support, feature requests, or contributions, open an issue or contact `asadmulla31@gmail.com`.

 **Empowering truly autonomous retail—where AIs collaborate, adapt, and serve at the speed of thought.**